 Baileys Almond Truffles

-- 7 ounces semi sweet chocolate (good quality) 200 grams
+- 7 ounces semi sweet (dark) chocolate (good quality chopped)

-Place the almonds on a cookie sheet and bake for approximately 10-15 minutes.
-Remove and finely chop in a food processor.
+- Place the almonds on a cookie sheet and bake for approximately 8 minutes.
+Remove immediately to a dish to cool, then finely chop in a food processor.